Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 By way of providing a theoretical starting point, three distinct, but complementary, dimensions of strategic management are used here: strategy process, strategy content and strategy context (Pettigrew, 1987; De Wit and Meyer, 2004).
 These dimensions were first introduced into the field of sustainability science by Baumgartner and Korhonen (2010).

 Strategy process, content and context are distinct, but interrelated, components of strategy.
 These three dimensions provide a framework to explain and interpret strategic thinking in the present paper.
 Developing a strategy for a company entails the definition of the content of a strategy.
 Specifically, the ‘what’, ‘when’ and ‘how’ of strategic activities with respect to specific external and internal factors (the context) must be determined.
 The starting point for this process is the ‘why’; the purpose of the whole endeavor must be ascertained.
 The purpose can be, for example, to develop economically efficient and ecologically sustainable products.

 The three strategy dimensions may be defined as follows:

 - The strategy process itself comprises the construction and development phase of a strategy.
 - The conditions surrounding strategic activities are the strategy context.
 The context influences the possibilities and limitations of the strategy.
 For example, regulations, natural resource scarcities, or pressures/innovations arising from NGOs can impose limits on, or provide opportunities for, organizations and communities.
 - The strategy content represents the output of the strategy process, what is termed the result of strategic activities.
-This covers what is offered, what is
+This covers what is offered, what is.

 # ACCEPTED MANUSCRIPT